azevedev/hw_publishing/README.md

 1. Open the application in your browser
 2. Click "Executar" to:
-   - Fetch encrypted data from the endpoint
+   - Fetch encrypted data from the external endpoint
-   - Decrypt using AES-256-GCM
+   - Decrypt using AES-256-GCM encryption
-   - Send to N8N for processing
+   - Send decrypted data to N8N webhook for processing
-   - Store in PostgreSQL
+   - Store processed data in Supabase
-   - Display in the frontend table
+   - Display results in the frontend table

 3. Click "Limpar" to:
    - Clear the frontend table
-   - Truncate the database table via N8N
+   - Truncate the database table via N8N webhook

 ## 🔒 Security Features

 - AES-256-GCM encryption/decryption
 - Secure environment variable management
-- SQL injection prevention with parameterized queries
+- Supabase Row Level Security (RLS)
-- CORS configuration for frontend-backend communication
+- CORS configuration for production domains
+- IP-based API access restrictions in production

 ## 📱 Responsive Design